 What is it like to move to and live in Vienna?
-To start a new life in a foreign country?

 In this Ask an Expat series I interview people living all over the world, but outside of their home country.
 I try to help paint an honest picture of the ups and downs of life abroad, share tips for other (future) expats and share information about what to see and do in the city, town or country the expat now calls home.